-Interest rates and bonus amounts are constantly changing, so it is best to give us a call in order to compare current yields and illustrations as one size does not fit all with most investments.
+Interest rates and bonus amounts on annuities are constantly changing.
+It is best to give us a call in order to compare current yields and illustrations available in your State.

 Considering An Annuity Rollover Or Exchange?

-There are investors looking for a suitable annuity rollover and there are also those who need a high first year bonus in order to justify leaving an under-performing asset like a variable annuity or mutual fund.
+You may be looking for an annuity rollover and in need of a first year bonus to help recoup losses from an under-performing variable annuity or mutual fund.
+We can help.

 Most fixed and indexed annuities offer a one-time bonus on all premiums deposited in the first year.
-The amount of the bonus is usually tied to the term of the annuity.
-That is to say, the longer the term (in years), then the larger the first year bonus.
+The bonus amount is usually tied to the term of the annuity.
+That is to say, the longer the term (in years), then the larger the bonus.

-First year only bonus accounts are usually appropriate for consumers who are looking to exit an under-performing investment.
-Maybe they have lost money in a poorly recommended mutual fund or wish to exchange a variable annuity for a safer investment like a fixed or indexed account.
+First year only bonus accounts are usually appropriate for consumers who are looking to exit an underperforming investment.
+Maybe they have lost money in a mutual fund or wish to exchange a variable annuity for a safer investment like a fixed or indexed account.

-Upfront bonuses can help account for investment losses elsewhere so the potential financial angst of rolling over a variable annuity with a larger death benefit does not seem as difficult.
-This way the accumulated value of the new account (including bonus) can easily catch up to the death benefit value or initial investment value of the undesirable variable instrument.
+Upfront bonuses can recoup investment losses helping to ease the pain of exchanging a poorly performing annuity account.
+The accumulated value of the new account (including bonus) can help match the death benefit value or initial investment value of the old policy.

 Multi-Year Fixed Premium Bonuses

-Not quite as common as a first year bonus, accounts offering multi-year bonuses are popular for those who are saving for the long haul – one year at a time.
+Multi-year bonus annuities are not as common as those with only a first year premium bump.
+They are popular with those who are saving for the long haul – one year at a time.
 A select few annuity providers will offer premium bonuses (some as high as 10%) on all deposits made in the first seven years of the account.

-This can be very valuable for those who are slowly divesting from another investment.
-One example would be someone who was systematically converting his or her traditional IRA to a Roth IRA.
+This is valuable for consumers who are slowly divesting from another investment.
+An example is someone who’s systematically converting a traditional IRA to a Roth IRA.
 The advantage is that the income tax liability created by the Roth IRA conversion would be spread out over more than one year.

 Multi-year annuity accounts are also appropriate for those who are saving toward retirement.
-If larger deposits will be made over a 2-7 year time period, then the account owner can take advantage of the bonus opportunity providing a much larger principal amount to draw from during their retirement years.
+If larger deposits will be made over a 2-7 year time period, then the account owner can take advantage of the bonus opportunity.
+This provides a much larger principal amount to draw from during retirement.

 Annuity Income Riders Offering Bonuses

-Those who want to divest a portion of their portfolio from the ups and downs of the overall markets are using guaranteed annuity income riders (with or without a bonus) as a simple, but very efficient means to create a future lifetime stream of income.
-When a 10% bonus is added to the account value, future income streams are even more appealing.
+Those who want to divest a portion of their portfolio from the ups and downs of the overall markets are using guaranteed annuity income riders (with or without a bonus) as a simple, but effective means to create a future lifetime income.
+When a 10% bonus is added to the account value, future income streams are larger.

 What Are The Disadvantages To Annuity Bonuses?

 The first and most obvious one is time.
-In order to secure a large first or multi-year bonus, investors must be willing to commit their dollars for a longer period of time.
-Any account offering a 10% or greater bonus will usually require at least a ten year surrender term.
+In order to secure a large first or multi-year bonus, you must be willing to commit your premium for a longer period of time.
+Any account offering a 10% or greater bonus will usually require at least a ten-year surrender term.

-It is important to understand that account owners will always have penalty-free access to a potion of their invested funds.
-However, if they choose to withdraw all of their money before the annuity term is up, then they can be assessed an early surrender penalty.
+It is important to understand that annuity owners will always have penalty-free access to a portion of their invested funds.
+However, if you choose to withdraw all of your money before the annuity term is up, early surrender penalties will likely be encountered.

-Early surrender penalties are not assessed on regular interest income withdraws, yearly principal (usually 10%-20%) withdraws, withdraws for health reasons, during annuitization, or at death.
-Annuity investors with longer surrender periods have several ways to access their funds for any number or reasons without facing penalties.
+Surrender penalties are not assessed on regular income withdrawals, yearly principal (usually 10%-20%) or RMD disbursements, withdrawals for health reasons, during annuitization, or at death.
+Annuity investors with longer surrender periods have several ways to access their funds for any number of reasons without facing penalties.

-It is also important to know if the bonus associated with the chosen annuity account vests over time; some do some do not.
-That is to say that if you withdraw all of your funds early, then the bonus might not be fully vested.
-Vesting rules can also come into play when the owner passes away.
+It’s also important to know if your annuity bonus vests over time – some do and some do not.
+If you withdraw your funds early, then the bonus might not be fully vested with some policies.
+Vesting rules also come into play when the owner passes away.
 Should the account owner pass away prematurely, the bonus value may not be fully vested with some insurance companies.

-Buyers of annuities may also want to ask if the first or subsequent year bonuses will mitigate future interest gains.
-In some cases, a fixed account with no bonus, but offering a guaranteed multi-year rate may offer larger gains in the long run than one offering a larger first year bonus and unpredictable future returns.
+Buyers of annuities should ask if the first or subsequent year bonuses will mitigate future interest gains.
+In many cases a fixed account with no bonus, but offering a guaranteed multi-year rate may offer better growth in the long run than one offering a larger first year bonus.

-In summary, annuities offering the best bonus opportunities may not be the same for every person and in every situation.
-And some may simply not be appropriate at all for certain investors.
-It is always wise to speak with an expert to make sure that all variables are thoroughly understood before investing.
+Annuities offering the best bonus rates may not be the same for every person and in every situation.
+And some may simply be inappropriate for certain investors.
+It is always wise to speak with an insurance expert to make certain all variables are thoroughly understood before investing.